 5. Pack a Snack & Some Water: If you are heading out for more than a couple of hours, make sure you bring along something to eat and drink.
 Kayaking in Monterey is tiring, so it's always a good idea to bring along some nutrition.

 6. Leave Valuables at Home: To keep them dry and safe, leave any valuables at home.
-This includes jewelry, cameras and anything else that you don't want to get wet with salt water.
+This includes jewelry, cameras and anything else that you don't want to get wet with salt-water.

-7. Take Seasick Medication: This might be the most important one of the list (or at least it is for me!).
+7. Take Seasick Medication: This might be the most important one on the list (or at least it is for me!).
 If you have issues with seasickness, you will want to take steps to prevent it.
 I typically take Bonine about 30 to 45 minutes before I leave.
 This keeps me from getting sick and doesn't make me drowsy.
-Sometimes it's hard to find in stores, but you can find it online at Amazon.
+Sometimes it's hard to find in stores, but you can find it online on Amazon.

 Comments?
 Questions?
 Suggestions?

 I would love for you join me in my private Facebook group!

 It’s a great place to interact with me and others that know the area well.

 You can ask questions, get advice for your upcoming stay, and then share your photos and advice with others when you return home.
 It’s a great community and the fastest way to get answers to those nagging questions about your visit!